sefatuter/ChatDocs/README.md

 # ChatDocs 📄

-ChatDocs is an AI-powered tool designed to help you interact naturally with your documents and data.
-Upload PDFs, text files, spreadsheets, or other data sources, and ChatDocs will enable you to ask questions, extract insights, and get quick, accurate answers.
-This project simplifies access to information, making your data more actionable and accessible.
+ChatDocs is an AI-powered tool for natural interaction with docs & data.
+Upload PDFs and/or URLs, and ask questions, extract insights, or get fast, accurate answers.
+Simplifies data access, runs locally for privacy, and uses vector embedding and LLM for efficient, precise processing.

 ## Features ✨

-- **Works with All Kinds of Files**: Toss in whatever you’ve got—PDFs, text files, Word docs.
-If it’s a file, ChatDocs can probably handle it.
+- **Works with All Kinds of Files**: Toss in whatever you’ve got—PDFs or web pages.
+ChatDocs can probably handle it.
 - **Chats Like a Buddy**: Have a real conversation with your docs and data.
 Ask questions, get answers—it’s like talking to a super-smart friend who’s read everything. 🗣️
 - **Fast Insights, No Sweat**: Need a quick summary or the juicy bits from your content?
 ChatDocs pulls it out in seconds, no digging required.
 - **Easy for Everyone**: Whether you’re a tech newbie or a pro, the interface is simple and friendly.